qjpcpu/ergo-extensions/README.md

 - `daemon_monitor` — a process that (on the elected leader) recovers and launches daemon processes across nodes using consistent hashing.
 - `AddressBook` — a thread-safe, eventually-consistent cache of nodes and their registered processes, with node picking via consistent hashing.

-All components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper by default).
+Core components live under the `system` package and are designed to integrate with `ergo.services/ergo` and a registrar (Zookeeper by default).
+The `app` package provides a small helper to start a node with these components wired in.

 ## Features